 Basic device management is a light weight device management type that does not require Android EMM enrollment.
 Certain advance device management features like Application Policy, some of the advanced Security Policy features are also not available.
 We would recommend using Basic device management when location tracking or geofencing is required.

 Device Owner device mangement mode supports almost all the various device management options available in WaZa MDM.
-You will need to first complete Android EMM enrolment before Device Owner option can be selected for an MDM Policy.

 Work Profile management option becomes available once Android EMM enrolment is complete.
 During the Work Profile provisioning flow a Work Profile is created by WaZa MDM mobile application and MDM plocies are applied only to the Work Profile.
 Certain policies like Bookmark, Wallpaper are not availble for Work Profile management type, while Password policy provides an option to apply Password policy only to work profile inaddition to device wide (main profile).
 We would recommend Work Profile mode for employee owned devies.
+Learn more about Work Profile.

 You can setup the following WaZa MDM Policy compoments on the Create/Update Policy page.